Propaganda in North Korea: Women in North Korea

 The cultural identity of North Korea was deeply rooted in Confucian tradition and intractable Confucian family traditions.
 Women's identity is seen through the prism of familial relationships.
 It became a primary aspect of women's lives irrespective of prevalent political regime or social circumstances.
 Women were considered angels which men had to protect.
 Women in representative propaganda productions, such as Sea of Blood and The Flower Girl, became not only the focal point of visual composition within the traditional family structure but also the agents of ideological awakening for the newly founded socialist state.
-Revolutionary operas and numerous other productions depicted as well as forged the new gender order within the structure of the "imagined" family, which gained supremacy over blood ties.
-The imagined family was deemed by the degree of commitment to ideological and political struggle, which separated "us" from the "enemy."
+Revolutionary operas and numerous other productions depicted as well as forged the new gender order within the structure of the imagined family, which gained supremacy over blood ties.
+The imagined family was deemed by the degree of commitment to ideological and political struggle, which separated the people from the enemy.
 Thus, imagining a family was perceived as a process of liberating women and motivating them to have a larger social presence.

 The colonial experience under occupation by the Japanese, who were traditionally despised as "barbarians," propelled Koreans to evaluate their weakness vis-à-vis the concrete threat to their national sovereignty.
 Women's backwardness was regarded as directly related to national weakness.
 In light of their nation's fragile future, Koreans thought women's backwardness to stem from the traditional family life, one of the most ancient institutions in Korean society.
 Women joined the labor front upon the outbreak of the Korean War.
 As manpower was concentrated on warfare, industry and agriculture were left to women's care.
 But even after the war, the North Korean leadership urged women to continue participating actively in the reconstruction of society.
-The practical social demand created the need for a female labor force and thus women's emancipation from the domestic sphere was legitimized under the pretext of "achieving gender equality."
+The practical social demand created the need for a female labor force and thus women's emancipation from the domestic sphere was legitimized under the pretext of achieving gender equality.
 As Hunter points out: "In 1947, only 5 percent of industrial workers were women; by 1949, the number had jumped to 15 percent.
 By 1967, women accounted for almost half of the total workforce."

 North Korea is a fashion-conscious nation where political leaders strive to dress its people through rigid regulations, imposing uniforms on various social sectors and systematically recommending certain designs to civilians.

 Some other socialist and authoritarian states glorified masculine clothing as a preferred means to represent revolutionized women.
 Contrarily, North Korean fashion has continuously expressed degrees of femininity, contradicting the astringent revolutionary spirit often identified with masculinity.

 Food shortage

-The North Korean famine was admitted within propaganda to be solely a "food shortage", ascribed to bad weather and failure to implement Kim's teachings, but unquestionably better than situations outside North Korea.
+The North Korean famine was admitted within propaganda to be solely a food shortage, ascribed to bad weather and failure to implement Kim's teachings, but unquestionably better than situations outside North Korea.

 The government urged the use of non-nutritious and even harmful "food substitutes" such as sawdust.